Charles Chapin (U.S. Marshal)

-Charles Chapin (July 10, 1803 – January 6, 1878) was a physician and public official from Brattleboro, Vermont.
+Charles Chapin (July 10, 1803 – January 6, 1878) was a medical doctor and public official from Brattleboro, Vermont.
 Among the offices in which he served were member of the Vermont House of Representatives (1833-1834) and United States Marshal for the District of Vermont (1853–1857).

 Biography

 Charles Chapin was born in Orange, Massachusetts July 10, 1803, a son of Judge Oliver Chapin (1759-1811) and Mary (Jones) Chapin (1765-1849).
 At birth, Chapin's name was recorded as Charles Oliver Chapin, but he did not use a middle name, and his name sometimes appeared in contemporary newspaper articles as "Chas.
 Chapin".
 Oliver Chapin's family moved to Brattleboro, Vermont soon after Chapin's birth, and he was raised in Brattleboro and educated by a private tutor.

 Chapin graduated from Harvard College in 1823, studied medicine under a doctor in Boston, and became a physician in Springfield, Massachusetts.
 In 1831, Chapin moved back to Brattleboro, where he gave up the practice of medicine for a career in business and public service.
 Active in politics as a Democrat, he was a longtime deputy sheriff of Windham County, represented Brattleboro in the Vermont House of Representatives from 1833 to 1834, and was Brattleboro's longtime town meeting moderator.

 In addition to his public service career, Chapin was active in several business ventures, including serving on the board of directors of the Vermont Mutual Insurance Company and the Vermont Valley Railroad.
 In 1831, Chapin was one of the incorporators of the Bennington and Brattleboro Railroad.
 In 1843, he was an original incorporator of the Brattleboro' and Fitchburg Railroad.
 He was also active in Brattleboro's volunteer fire department and the Vermont State Agricultural Society, and was often consulted by doctors in Windham County even though he had given up actively practicing medicine.
 On several occasions, Chapin was appointed as disbursing agent for funds used in the construction of state government buildings in Southern Vermont, including facilities in Rutland and Windsor.
 In 1845, he was an unsuccessful Democratic candidate for the Vermont Senate.
 In 1850, he was the unsuccessful Democratic nominee for Sheriff of Windham County.

 In 1853, Chapin was appointed United States Marshal for the District of Vermont, succeeding John Pettes.
 He served until the end of the administration of President Franklin Pierce, and was succeeded by Lewis S. Partridge.

 In 1871, Chapin suffered a stroke which left him partially paralyzed.
 He died at his Brattleboro home on January 6, 1878.
 Chapin was buried at Prospect Hill Cemetery in Brattleboro.
 His death occurred on the 48th anniversary of his second marriage.